segmentio/safely-swift/README.md

-# Safely-Swift
+# safely-swift

-Safely execute code without worry of app crashes.
+A description of this package.